Video: Accessibility projects strengthen partnership between Network Rail Scotland and local steel maker

 and steel fabrication company M&S are working together to deliver improved accessibility at three stations in Scotland.

-Network Rail engineers visited the company’s steelworks in Annan, in and Galloway, to see how work is progressing to make steel for the improvements at Anniesland in Glasgow, in South Lanarkshire, and Dumfries, near the Solway Firth.
+Network Rail engineers visited the company’s steelworks in Annan, in Dumfries and Galloway, to see how work is progressing to make steel for the improvements at in Glasgow, in South Lanarkshire, and Dumfries, near the Solway Firth.

 Aerial view of the steelworks